Written by

 Problem solved?
 Then share the solutions to help more people!

-Why is my external hard drive not showing up or recognized on the Mac
+Why is my external hard drive not showing up on the Mac

 Most of the time, a Mac won't recognize external hard drives because the external hard drive may be corrupted, or possibly due to faulty connections.
 However, other factors can make the external hard drive invisible on your Mac as well.